 However, it does not make sense for customers to have to choose between multiple on ramps.

-- Customers don’t choose which Payment Provider they pay with.
-When a customer buys on Amazon they don’t know which provider their payment was processed with.
-The payment just worked seamlessly behind the scenes.
+- Customers don’t choose which payment provider they pay with.
+When a customer buys on Amazon, they don’t know which provider their payment was processed with.

-- Even if some businesses show how paying with one payment method is cheaper (eg bank transfers vs cards), no end customer has to pick a Payment Provider.
+- Even if some businesses show how paying with one payment method is cheaper (eg bank transfers vs cards), no customer has to pick a payment provider.
 It creates decision fatigue.

 What does the future hold?

 In 12–18 months, here’s what could happen:

 - On ramp consolidation: As the number of on ramp providers grows, similar to merger activity in payments processing, on/off ramps might merge with each other, or become part of larger PSPs.